sandyschumann/sandyschumann.github.io/README.md

 Schumann, S. & Moore, Y. (2023).
 Examining Bystanders’ Decisions to Not Intervene in Incidents of Hate Speech Online and Offline. https://osf.io/preprints/psyarxiv/e7q5n/

 ### Recent Publications
+### 2025

+Bowland, V., & Schumann, S. (2025).
+Perceptions of Individuals Radicalised Online: Examining the Victim-Perpetrator Nexus.
+Legal and Criminological Psychology. (in press)

+Breznau, N., Rinke, E. M., Wuttke, A., Adem, M., Adriaans, J., Akdeniz, E., ... & Sleegers, W. (2025).
+The reliability of replications: a study in computational reproductions.
+Royal Society Open Science, 12(3), 241038.

+Jia, Y., & Schumann, S. (2025).
+Tackling hate speech online: The effect of counter-speech on subsequent bystander behavioral intentions.
+Cyberpsychology: Journal of Psychosocial Research on Cyberspace, 19(1).

+Schumann, S., Kenyon, J., & Binder, J. (2025).
+Identifying distinct types of internet use that predict the likelihood of planning or committing a terrorist attack: Findings from an analysis of individuals convicted on terrorism (-related) charges in England and Wales.
+Computers in Human Behavior, 168, 108646.

 ### 2024

-Jia, Y. & Schumann, S. (2024, accepted).
-Tackling the Prevalence and Spread of Hate Speech Online: The Effect of Counter-speech on Subsequent Bystander Behavior Intentions.
-Cyberpsychology: Journal of Psychosocial Research on Cyberspace.
-Pre-print here: https://doi.org/10.33767/osf.io/9jmza

 Marques, T. G., Schumann, S., & Mariconti, E. (2024).
 Positive behaviour interventions in online gaming: a systematic review of strategies applied in other environments.
 Crime Science, 13(1), 14.

 Schumann, S., & Barton, M. (2024).
 Does Attitudinal Inoculation Confer Resistance to Violent Extremist Propaganda?
-Assessing Mechanisms, Long-term Effects, and the Advantage of Visuals.
-Journal of Community & Applied Social Psychology.
+Assessing Mechanisms, Long‐Term Effects, and the Advantage of Visuals.
+Journal of Community & Applied Social Psychology, 34(6), e2898.

 Schumann, S., Clemmow, C., Rottweiler, B., & Gill, P. (2024).
 Distinct patterns of incidental exposure to and active selection of radicalizing information indicate varying levels of support for violent extremism.
 PLoS one, 19(2), e0293810.